EB-1 for Physicians | Green Card for Doctors

 eb1 for physicians

-Tips for Increasing Chance of Approval for EB-1 Visa
+Tips for Increasing the Chance of Approval for EB-1 Visa

-Every year, numerous doctors apply for the EB-1 visa, some of whom get rejected.
+Every year, numerous doctors apply for the EB-1 visa, and some of them get rejected.
 Although there are various avenues to appeal a rejection, it is always best to make your initial application as bulletproof as possible.
-Retaining an experienced immigration attorney would be a good start as they could guide you, give your application due attention, and increase your chances of success.

 1. Gather evidence of your contribution to clinical practice.
 You should document if you have innovated a medical procedure or developed a new one that others have used in your field.